rai-project/mlmodelscope/docs/api.md

 ## Registry API

-The registery api endpoints allows one to query the frameworks and models known to CarML.
+The registries api endpoints allows one to query the frameworks and models known to CarML.
 This is how CarML advertises the frameworks and models.

 - [ ] ...TODO...FILL ME